Roofing Terms Glossary

 Ply: The number of layers of roofing (e.g., one-ply, two-ply).

 Quick-setting cement: An asphalt-based cement used to adhere tabs of strip shingles to the course below.
-Also used to adhere roll roofing laps applied by the concealed nail method.
+Also used to adhere to roll roofing laps applied by the concealed nail method.

 Racking: Roofing application method in which shingle courses are applied vertically up the roof rather than across and up.
 Not a recommended procedure.